 Skip to main content

 Maybe it started off small.
 Maybe it suddenly came out of nowhere.
-Whatever it is, you’re having pain in your side.
-But where did it come from?
-And should you be worried?
+But where did the pain in your side come from — and should you be worried?

-“Pain in your side or in your abdomen is a common complaint, and it’s a common reason for people to visit the emergency room,” explains Matthew Souder, MD, a general surgeon at Geisinger.
+“Pain in your side or in your abdomen is a common complaint, and it’s a common reason for people to visit the emergency room,” says Matthew Souder, MD, a general surgeon at Geisinger.

-But the cause of your pain can range from harmless to serious, and it’s not always easy to pin down.
+Causes of your pain can range from harmless to serious, and it’s not always easy to pin down what it is.
 Here are a few things to look out for.

 Some common causes include: